kobbled/ktransw_py/README.md

   -MG                   Assume missing header files are generated files and
                         add them to the dependency list without raising an error
+  -MP                   Add a phony target for each dependency to support
+                        renaming dependencies without having to update the Makefile to match
   -k, --keep-build-dir  Don't delete the temporary build directory on exit --ktrans PATH         Location of ktrans (by default ktransw assumes it's on
                         the Windows PATH)